qmlbook/qmlbook/docs/fluid/fluid.rst

 .. rubric:: 2nd object

 The 2nd object travels using a ``behavior on`` animation.
 This behavior tells the property, every time the property value changes, it changes through this animation.
 The behavior can be disabled by ``enabled : false`` on the ``Behavior`` element.
 The object will start traveling when you click it (y-position is then set to 40).
 Another click has no influence as the position is already set.
 You could try to use a random value (e.g. ``40+(Math.random()*(205-40)``) for the y-position.
-You will see that the object will always animate to the new position and adapt its speed to match the 4 seconds to the destination defined by the animations duration.
+You will see that the object will always animate to the new position and adapt its speed to match the 4 seconds to the destination defined by the duration of the animation.

 .. literalinclude:: src/animation/AnimationTypesExample.qml
     :start-after: M3>>